About the author

 The problem with this was that not only did not have any formal education in the science of genetics – I had no formal education at all!
 The first time I stepped inside a college classroom was as a guest lecturer; I had never taken a science class beyond high school Biology.
 Everything I knew came from curiosity about a topic I loved and a belief that I could understand anything I put my mind to learning.
 I still believe that is true, and that we do the cause of scientific literacy a disservice when we behave as if the subject is only accessible to those with a formal education.
 But I could not help but wish that things had turned out differently.
 How much more could I have learned in a formal classroom, with others to help guide my inquiries?

 That means that, no, I am still not a geneticist.
-Technically, I am a full-time student and now a somewhat intermittent artist.
+I teach middle-level science and am somewhat intermittent artist.
 But I still believe in the value of citizen science, and hope to encourage others to join me in its practice.